kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### `@jackchardwood`

 - I wish the hacker "Good luck getting paid".
 My experience with Domingo in 2015 was that he was extraordinarily tight-fisted.
-On our trip to London, he had done everything to avoid paying a 6 Euro toll on the road.
+On our trip to London, he had done everything to avoid paying a 6 Euro toll on the road - I had paid the other one.
 I imagined anyone hired by him would struggle getting paid, and whoever it was was clearly a professional.

 [![Good luck getting paid](../../content/tweets/september-23-comms/good-luck-getting-paid.png)](https://x.com/JackChardwood/status/1697527520285855934)